marcelotduarte/cx_Freeze/doc/src/bdist_msi.rst

        and an executable.
 Additional allowed keys are `argument` to specify the invocation of the executable, `mime` for the extension’s mime type, and `context` for the context menu text.
+   * - .. option:: license-file
+     - path to an rtf formmated file to be used as the license agreement.

 .. versionadded:: 6.7
     ``extensions`` option.